phoenix1803/NEURONIC/README.md

 - Cross-modal linking improvements (voice ↔ image ↔ text)
 - On-device fine-tuning of user-specific embeddings
 - Optional encrypted export/import of the local memory graph

+## Screens and Usage

+This section maps core user flows to actual screens and components in the repository.

+### Add Memory

+Code: `app/(tabs)/add.tsx`, components: `components/VoiceRecorder.tsx`, `components/ImagePicker.tsx`

+- Text: Type a thought and save.
+The app extracts key ideas and tags locally and creates an embedding.
+- Voice: Record using `VoiceRecorder`.
+Audio is transcribed on-device (e.g., Whisper small) and embedded.
+- Image: Pick or capture using `ImagePicker`.
+A small vision model generates labels/concepts and produces embeddings.
+- Result: Each saved item becomes a memory with timestamp, tags, and a vector representation in SQLite.

+### Search Memories

+Code: `app/(tabs)/search.tsx`, components: `components/SearchBar.tsx`, `components/MemoryList.tsx`

+- Enter a natural-language query (no need for exact keywords).
+- The query is embedded and matched against memory embeddings via vector similarity.
+- Example queries:
+   - Show me the business ideas I had last week
+   - What were my thoughts about starting a hardware project?
+   - Find memories related to productivity

+### All Memories (Timeline)

+Code: `app/(tabs)/index.tsx`, components: `components/MemoryList.tsx`, `components/MemoryCard.tsx`

+- Displays a chronological feed of memories with quick context.
+- Tap a memory to view details and navigate to related memories.
+- Related items are surfaced using embedding similarity (see `components/RelatedMemories.tsx`).

+### Insights (Daily Summaries)

+Code: `app/(tabs)/insights.tsx`, services: `services/consolidation.ts`, components: `components/ConsolidationCard.tsx`

+- Once per day, the consolidation service groups new memories by theme and produces a compact summary packet.
+- The Insights tab shows daily summaries, patterns, and recurring topics.
+- Depending on configuration, it may also expose a manual trigger for consolidation.

+### Model Downloads

+Component: `components/ModelDownloadScreen.tsx`

+- Handles downloading or verifying local model assets (LLM, embeddings, transcription, vision) used by the app.
+- Use this screen if models are missing or you need to update them.

+Reference them here once added:

 ## License